cotti/MessengerPlusSoundBankExtractor/README.md

 ### *How does one run this?*

-You require the OpenAL library on Windows.
-You can get it here (Windows Installer) https://openal.org/downloads/
+The one point of contention would be OpenAL32.dll.
+I have added it to the release, but in case it doesn't work for your setup, you can get it here (Windows Installer) https://openal.org/downloads/

+OpenAL should be a widespread library on GNU/Linux, so just get it before running this.

 Now, for actually running...
 It _should_ be something like